jonnonz1/nz-statute-book/acts/public/2008/walking-access-act-2008.md

   (b) any other persons or organisations that the Commission considers representative of persons who have an interest in the naming of the walkway.

 ### 24 Declaration of walkway over public land
-(1) The Commission may, after complying with sections 21 to 23 in respect of a proposal to declare public land to be a walkway, publish a notice in the Gazette—
+(1) The Commission may, after complying with sections 21 to 23 in respect of a proposal to declare public land to be a walkway, publish a notice—
   (a) declaring the land to be a walkway; and
   (b) assigning a distinctive name to the walkway; and (c) specifying any conditions imposed in relation to the walkway by the Commission or by the administering authority when granting consent to the walkway.
-(2) The declaration of a walkway by a notice published under subsection (1) takes effect— (a) on the date specified in the notice; or
-  (b) if no date is specified, on the date of notification in the Gazette.
-(3) The Commission must, as soon as practicable after declaring the walkway, publicly notify the declaration— (a) in a daily or other newspaper circulating in the area in which the walkway is located; and (b) if the Commission thinks it desirable in the circumstances, by any other method of giving public notice.
+(2) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(3)

 ### 25 Registration of notice declaring walkway over public land
-(1) If public land that is declared to be a walkway is subject to the Land Transfer Act 2017, the Commission must lodge with the Registrar-General a copy of the Gazette notice referred to in section 24(1).
+(1) If public land that is declared to be a walkway is subject to the Land Transfer Act 2017, the Commission must lodge with the Registrar-General a copy of the notice referred to in section 24(1).
-(2) The Registrar-General must record the particulars of the Gazette notice in the register.
+(2) The Registrar-General must record the particulars of the notice in the register.

 **Establishment of walkways over private land**